rmalia13/CircuitPython/README.md

 ## Hello VS code
 prints a message every second in the console.
+### notes
+this was my first time using hello vs code.
+This program can commit your code into github.

 ## Circuit Python RGB
 Values fade between different colors.